Skip to main content

 Pause after a specific step without modifying the YAML:

-gump run spec.md --workflow tdd --pause-after decompose
+gump run tdd --spec spec.md --pause-after decompose

 Manual intervention